 - with a company pension fund that it has established.

 As a rule, if you are employed by a private sector company, you are covered by the Employees Pensions Act (TyEL).
-However, if you are a sailor, you are covered by the Seafarers’ Pensions Act (MEL).
+However, if you are a seafarer, you are covered by the Seafarers’ Pensions Act (MEL).

 Insurance under the Employees Pensions Act are administered by pension insurance companies, industry-wide pension funds and company pension funds.
 The Seafarer’s Pension Fund administers pensions under the Seafarers’ Pensions Act.